Dn-Programming-Core-Management/Dn-FamiTracker/README.md

-# (haven't decided what to name this fork yet)
+# Dn-FamiTracker
-I'm starting to do stuff with this source code now that j0CC-Famitracker has effectively died.
+Somewhat personal modifications for j0CC-FamiTracker 0.6.3

 Don't expect a lot here, just tiny improvements that personally help my workflow for creating modules.

-## Additions (so far)
+Additions (so far)
 * DPCM sample bit order reversal

-## Plans
+Plans
 * Multitrack export (either seperate or one multichannel wav file)
 * Adjustable refresh rate
 * Muting a channel won't disable its sound output (and so have nonlinear mixing which can be linearly mixed)